Ignite-Laboratories/JanOS/core/sys/semantic/enigmaneering/E5S0 - String Wars.md

 of short-to-long term memory tuned as dense or lightweight as necessary.
 This creates a kind of recursive "Markov Chain" once you consider a vector cursor can be fed its output as an input - so long as your structures are well-formed.

-So what do we _put_ on the "Markov Chain?"
+So what do we _put_ on the Markov Chain?

-Words.
-And Data.
+Well - what does any good instrument need, first?

+Strings.

 ### Cursoring